cloudfieldcz/training-k8s-oci/module02/README.md

 Kubernetes have killed one of your Pods.
 Now we have 4 instances, but desired state is 3, so controller removed one of those.

 # Create externally accessible Service
 Kubernetes includes internal load balancer and service discovery called Service.
 This creates internal virtual IP address (cluster IP), load balancing rules are DNS records in internal DNS service.
-In order to get access to Service from outside AKS has implemented driver for type: LoadBalancer which calls OCI and deploy rules to Load Balancer.
+In order to get access to Service from outside OKE has implemented driver for type: LoadBalancer which calls OCI and deploy rules to Load Balancer.
 By default it will create externally accessible public IP, but can be also configured for internal LB (for apps that should be accessible only within virtual network or via VPN).

 Let's create one.
 Note "selector".
 That is way how Service identifies Pods to send traffic to.
 We have intentionally included labels app and component, but not type (you will see why later in lab).
 ```